Project-CoDiSS/CoDiSS/README.md

 The simulation can be run for a desired period, which is specified using the datetime Python module.
 During this time, the spread of COVID-19 is tracked and visualized using the ABS module.
 The time step for the simulation is adjustable, allowing for a balance between the speed and accuracy of the model.
 For COVID-19 spread, a time-step equal to 1 minute (60 seconds) is recommended to capture the spread dynamics accurately.
 This module provides a powerful tool for understanding the dynamics of COVID-19 spread and designing effective intervention strategies to control the spread of contagious diseases in buildings.

+* CoDiSS.py: Main file for simulating the disease spread
+* layout.py: This file creates the office layout for the case study.
+It helps visualize and plan different scenarios for testing or analysis.
+* create_senarios.py: This Python module provides a flexible way to define and test various interventions in an office layout.
+The module defines different scenarios, such as adding decompression areas, reducing agent cluster sizes in working areas, and shifting agent schedules.
+* case_study_MCS.py: This Python file utilizes the CoDiSS.py and Create_Scenarios modules to simulate and test the effectiveness of different interventions in controlling the spread of infectious diseases.
+* animation.py: This Python file provides an animation of a case study layout, depicting a short periord in the life of the building to showcase how the agents arrive at and leave the building, allowing the user to visualize the movement patterns of the agents throughout the simulation.